-- We have a reputation as leaders in law.
+- Our Albuquerque injury lawyers have a reputation as leaders in law.
 When judges and adjusters have family or friends who may have a personal injury claim, they refer them to us.
 Additionally, our attorneys regularly receive requests to speak to members of the Bar Association and teach at law schools.

 - We are trial lawyers not intimidated by large corporations in the courtroom, and we will not hesitate to take a case to trial to maximize compensation for you.

 Why Do You Need a Lawyer?

 Personal injury cases, including those involving bedsores, can be difficult to navigate.
 They involve complex legal issues and in-depth knowledge of applicable state laws.
 Lawyers not only help victims navigate the legal system, but they also represent their interests while negotiating with insurance companies.

 Nursing home companies and their insurers may try to get victims of negligence to settle for less than they deserve.
 An attorney demands compensation for the material and intangible losses a plaintiff suffers as a result of bedsores.

 Bedsores, or pressure ulcers, most commonly arise from resident neglect or negligent treatment.
 Immobile patients must switch positions frequently.
 When they remain in one place for too long, obstruction of blood flow can lead to the creation of an ulcer, or sore.
 Bedsores are most likely to occur where bony protuberances are present – the elbows, knees, hipbones, tailbone, shoulders, and more.

 Bedsores evolve through stages:

 - Stage 1 bedsores involve superficial tissue only.
 The skin is not broken, but a red mark may be warm or cool to the touch.